henrylin03/henrylin03/README.md

-### Hi, I'm Henry 👋
+### hi, i'm henry 👋

-I am a programmer from 📍 Sydney, Australia, currently learning front-end web development.
+i am a front-end developer from 📍 sydney.

+i'm passionate about designing & building dynamic web sites and applications, so am currently learning technologies like:
+* html
+* css
+* javascript
+* react

-Thank you for visiting!
+thank you for visiting!